MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/object-level-security.md

 [!INCLUDE[ssas-appliesto-sql2017-later-aas](../../includes/ssas-appliesto-sql2017-later-aas.md)]

 Data model security starts with effectively implementing [roles](../../analysis-services/tabular-models/roles-ssas-tabular.md) and row-level filters to define user permissions on data model objects and data.
-Beginning with tabular 1400 models, you can also define object-level security, which collectively includes table-level security and column-level security in the [Roles object](../../analysis-services/tabular-models-scripting-language-objects/roles-object-tmsl.md).
+Beginning with tabular 1400 models, you can also define object-level security, which includes table-level security and column-level security in the [Roles object](../../analysis-services/tabular-models-scripting-language-objects/roles-object-tmsl.md).

 ## Table-level security

 With table-level security, you can not only restrict access to table data, but also sensitive table names, helping prevent malicious users from discovering if a table exists.

-> [!IMPORTANT]
-> A relationship chain cannot pass through a secured table.
-For example, if there is a relationship between tables A and B, and B and C, you cannot secure table B. If table B is secured, a query on table A could not transit the relationship between table A and B, and table B and C.

  Table-level security is set in the JSON-based metadata in the Model.bim, [Tabular Model Scripting Language (TMSL)](../../analysis-services/tabular-model-scripting-language-tmsl-reference.md), or [Tabular Object Model (TOM)](../../analysis-services/tabular-model-programming-compatibility-level-1200/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo.md).
 Set the **metadataPermission** property of the **tablePermissions** class in the [Roles object](../../analysis-services/tabular-models-scripting-language-objects/roles-object-tmsl.md) to **none**.